ProfJski/NewSatorSquare/README.md

 #### How to get a list of all possible Latin words
 I started with the Hunspell Latin dictionary, which is impressively large in terms of its number of root words.
 You can download it at [The Free Office Website](https://www.freeoffice.com/en/download/dictionaries) or from [Titus Wormer's Github](https://github.com/wooorm/dictionaries/tree/main/dictionaries).
 (Hunspell is commonly used for spellchecking in Linux applications like LibreOffice.)

+Hunspell dictionaries do not store all possible forms of a word as individual entries.
+Rather, they consist of a pair of files: a dictionary file (.dic) which has all the root words, one to a line, and followed by a slash (/) and a series of characters which are flags for their morphology rules.
+A separate file (.aff) contains all the morphology rules.
+This provides for considerable compaction.
+The [Ubuntu Hunspell manual page] (http://manpages.ubuntu.com/manpages/bionic/man5/hunspell.5.html) provides details about how all this works.

+For our use, however, we need to unpack that collection into every conceivable form of every Latin word.
+Thankfully, hunspell provides the ability to do so for any pair of .dic and .aff files with its `unmunch` utility found in the [Hunspell Github repo](https://github.com/hunspell/hunspell/tree/master/src/tools).

+There is a second problem, however, which arises from the fact that these are spell-checking dictionaries and Latin permits the writing of the vowel u with the same character as the consonant v.
+Thus `ubique` can be written `vbiqve`.
+While such usage reflects the writing of antiquity, I find it deeply annoying (so did Emperor Claudius, who tried to discontinue the practice) and moreover it *produces duplicates* of what is the same word, simply spelled with two different characters.
+(For some reason, the same dictionary didn't do this with i and j, which work likewise in later Latin).

+So first I wrote a brief program to cull all the morphology rules in the .aff file that used v in place of u (e.g., changing a -us or -vm ending to -vm for second declension nominative masculine to accusative case).
+Next, by inspection the .dic file was easy to remedy.
+Its first half had all the root words with the u spelling, and the second half simply repeated all these with the v-for-u spelling.
+I deleted all these words that used v for u.
+The culled .aff and .dic files are available in my repository.
+I further eliminated the end of the .dic file which contained abbreviations and Roman numerals.

+Then I set `unmunch` to work unpacking all the forms.
+The result?
+A word list of 7,278,827 Latin words!
+I have uploaded it to my repository in .zip format to save space.
+(It's 13.8MB zipped, 104MB unzipped!)
+Here's a little graph that compares how many more Latin words there are than English:

+I used this Latin word list as the dictionary for the NewSatorSquare program which implements the algorithm above.
+I got about 4000 results.
+Now all that remains is to comb through the squares myself for ones that actually mean something in Latin!

+### Further extensions
+The code can be expanded to include algorithms for larger size Sator Squares (e.g., 6x6 or 7x7).
+While a larger square requires more conditions are met to find a set of words that fits, in Latin at least, there many more words of length 7 or more than in English, as the chart above attests.
+So perhaps larger squares can be found -- and maybe some meaningful expressions among them.
+I don't know if the ancients ever produced a larger square than 5x5.

+But why stop there?
+It would also be fun to do something more radical.
+What about a three-dimensional palindrome?
+Words in a cube that read the same left-to-right, front-to-back, top-to-bottom, reflect about the four diagonals of the cube?
+Or a four-dimensional one, a Sator hypercube, just to make sure it hadn't been done before in antiquity.  :-)